joemarshall/websensors/_lessons/4.Filtering_and_processing_sensor_data/filtering_6.md

 So, what are some ways to process the accelerometer that are useful:

-## Method 1 - Ensure fixed alignment of the device
+## Method 1 - Ensure fixed alignment of the device and remove constant gravitational acceleration

 Stick your phone on the floor.
 As long as it is flat, then the Z axis should be pointing up.
 Then we can just treat that z axis as a single sensor value as before.
 Try playing with this knock sensor code on your phone.
 It should say knock when you hit the floor or jump next to it hard enough.